ynx0/airlock/Airlock Integration Testing Guide.md

   screen -S fakeship -p 0 -X stuff "$1"
 }

-send2ship "^X"
+send2ship "(add 2 2)"
-send2ship ";create channel /test^M"
 ```

 This is all that's necessary to boot a fakezod and perform various setup tasks like creating chats it in an automated fashion.
-However, it makes no promises with regards to speed—necessarily, it boots up a fakezod from scratch, *every time it runs*.
+However, it makes no promises in regard to speed—necessarily, it boots up a fakezod from scratch, *every time it runs*.
 This means that every time the script runs on a CI/CD platform, it will take roughly **5 minutes** just to set up the tests.
 Not the end of the world, but quite problematic for quickly evaluating and merging pull requests, for example.